o19s/ubi/docs/schema/query-1.md

 ## query\_id

-The unique identifier of a query, typically a GUID.
+The unique identifier of a query, typically a UUID.

 `query_id`